Jayanth24/qualifyingOffer/README.md

 2. Confirm that pip is installed on your Operating System (it should be if you have installed Python 3 from python.org) by using one of the following commands (based on the Operating System being used):

-        On Unix or macOS: python3 -m pip --version
-        On Windows: py -m pip --version
+        On Linux/Unix or macOS: python3 -m pip --version On Windows: py -m pip --version

 3. Install the Python package virtualenv by using one of the following commands (based on the Operating System being used):

-        On Unix or MacOS: python3 -m pip install --user virtualenv On Windows: py -m pip install --user virtualenv
+        On Linux/Unix or MacOS: python3 -m pip install --user virtualenv On Windows: py -m pip install --user virtualenv

 4. Download this GitHub repository as a ZIP file (qualifyingOffer.zip) by clicking on the Code -> "Download ZIP" button at the top right of this